Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Niaux (40 mins) - Prehistoric cave painting

-Since the closure of the world-renowned caves at Lascaux, Niaux is the principle cave in France for viewing original prehistoric cave paintings.
+Since the closure of the world-renowned caves at Lascaux, Niaux is the most important cave in France for viewing original prehistoric cave paintings.
 Niaux has some of the finest cave art in Europe with drawings of bison, horses and deer that have been carbon dated at 13,000 years old.

 Lombrives (40 mins)